The post Review: 2017 Mini Countryman Cooper S appeared first on Inside Lane.

 The post Review: 2015 Mini Clubman Cooper S appeared first on Inside Lane.

-2015 Mini John Cooper Works front
+]]>The post Review: 2015 Mini John Cooper Works appeared first on Inside Lane.

-What is the 2015 Mini John Cooper Works?
+]]>What is the 2015 Mini John Cooper Works?
 Far more than a Cooper S with some stickers and a slick set of alloy wheels.
 New pistons have been fitted to the 2.0 litre petrol engine as well as a different exhaust system.
 Uprated Brembo brakes, suspension and damper revisions all factor into this comprehensive new offering.
 Externally the cute Mini has become a bit rabid with a menacing number of intakes and grills for increased cooling.
 A prominent spoiler joins an aggressive rear bumper that houses dual exhaust pipes.
 Finished in “White Silver” and red, our test car also includes the Chilli Pack which adds 18 inch two tone alloy wheels.

 The Chilli Pack continues to influence the car inside with large alcantara and leather seats in the front.
 These black and red posts have some serious bolstering and provide ample levels of support.
 Just like all new generation Minis, the interior has taken a real step up in terms of design and quality.
 An intuitive infotainment system takes centre stage with the now traditional aircraft inspired switches sat below.
 A chunky steering wheel sits close to the driver and is highly adjustable.
 There is space in the back for children, or a couple of slightly squashed adults, and the boot is of a decent size making the Mini JCW an easy sell to the wife or girlfriend.
 The cabin overall feels well appointed and befitting of a premium product.